fbpx

 “My Husband Suddenly Wants to Start Buying Christmas Gifts for Extended Family”

 Every year my husband and I buy Christmas gifts for my family and his family, and we set a limit for each gift so we don’t spend too much.
-For adults (our parents, our siblings, two closer in-laws) we spend $25 each and for kids (seven nieces and nephews) we have spent $20 each, a total of $390 each year.
-This is before gifts for ourselves or our own kids.
+For adults (our parents, our siblings, two closer in-laws) we spend $30 each and for kids (seven nieces and nephews) we have spent $25 each, which comes to over $400 and this is before gifts for ourselves or our own kids.

 We’ve agreed that this is a standard amount to spend and that it makes sense to get gifts for all of these family members, but now he wants to buy gifts for cousins and their kids.
-Right now that includes two cousins and three of their kids, so $110 more each year, or a total of $500 each year.
-Since we already buy so many gifts, and since we already spend nearly $400 on gifts (before gifts for us or our kids), and since no one else in his family is buying gifts for those cousins or their kids (and we don’t expect gifts from them), I suggested we don’t buy the gifts.
+Right now that includes two cousins and three of their kids.
+Since we already buy so many gifts, and since we already spend over $400 on gifts (before gifts for us or our kids), and since no one else in his family is buying gifts for those cousins or their kids (and we don’t expect gifts from them), I suggested we don’t buy the gifts.
 But he insists that it is “standard” for people to buy gifts for their cousins and for their cousins’ children.

-I’m sure some families do it that way, but my sense is that the majority of families do not do it that way and that most people buy gifts only for immediate family (parents, siblings, in-laws, nieces/nephews).
+I’m sure some families do it that way, but my sense is that the majority of families do not do it that way.
 He says I’m being unfair and unreasonable, but I don’t think I am.
 One of the cousins lives across the country and we have only seen the family four times in the past nine years, and the other cousin is closer to our family but we usually only see that cousin two to three times a year.
-On top of that, the fact that they are cousins and not immediate family, plus the fact that no one else in the family is getting them gifts, plus the fact that we already spend so much, makes me think it is fair to not buy them gifts.

 For me, the bottom line is that I am uncomfortable spending more money especially when we already spend so much for gifts, and I would hope my husband would respect that I am uncomfortable with it, but he doesn’t.
 Is my husband right?
 Am I being unreasonable or unfair?
 I don’t think I am, but maybe we need an outside perspective. — Enough Gifts Already